vladissta/Python_BI_2022/virtual_environment_research/README.md

 ## Install Python

 To launch the script you should have **Python of version 3.10 or higher**.
-Check current version of python on your computer by running the command in terminal:
+Check current version of python on your computer by running the command:

 ```commandline
 python --version